aswathyeg/library-management/README.md

 # Library Management

 A Library Management application built using Angular.

+Note: This is the development branch.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.